Published: March 16, 2026 | Medically reviewed: WebEyeClinic Ophthalmology Team | Last updated: March 16, 2026

 Do not wait for online review if you have:

-- sudden loss of vision
+- Sudden loss of vision

-- flashes or many new floaters
+- New flashes or many new floaters

-- severe eye pain
+- Severe eye pain

-- red eye with blurred vision
+- Painful red eye with blurred vision or light sensitivity

-- double vision with headache
+- Double vision with headache or neurological symptoms

-Related articles on WebEyeClinic
+Related Articles on WebEyeClinic

 - What Does My OCT Eye Scan Mean?